mybb/docs.mybb.com/1.8/faq/mail.md

         echo 'PHP could not send the mail';
        }
     ?>
+{% endhighlight %}

-Replace *your.email@address.com* with your email address.
-Upload this file to your webserver and run it with your browser.
+Replace `your.email@address.com` with your email address.
+Upload this file to your webserver and browse to it in order to run the test.

-It should say **Mail was sent by PHP** and there should not be any other errors that show up.
+It should say `Mail was sent by PHP` and there should not be any errors displayed.

+## Host Restrictions

-Some webhosts have various restrictions on PHP mail.
-Some hosts require that the **From** address be a mailbox address on their server.
-Other hosts may disable the mail function completely.
-Please ask your webhost if there are any special restrictions they have on sending mail via PHP.
+Some webhosts place restrictions on PHP mail.
+For example, some require that the `From` address be an address configured on their server; other hosts may disable the PHP mail function completely.Check with your webhost if there are any restrictions in place for sending mail via PHP.

-If your webhost has restricted that only mails from there own domain is allowed, try to edit the file `inc/functions.php`.
-Look for:
+If your webhost only allows sites to send mail from their own domain, edit the file `inc/functions.php` to try a workaround fix.

+Find:
+{% highlight php startinline%}
     mail($to, $subject, $message, $headers);

-and include above:
+{% endhighlight %}

+Add before:
+{% highlight php startinline %}
-    ini_set("sendmail_from", " forum@YOURDOMAIN.com ");
+    ini_set("sendmail_from", "forum@YOURDOMAIN.com");

-Then it should look like this:
+{% endhighight %}

+The final result of the edit should be:
+{%highight php startinline %}
-    ini_set("sendmail_from", " forum@YOURDOMAIN.com ");
+    ini_set("sendmail_from", "forum@YOURDOMAIN.com");
     mail($to, $subject, $message, $headers);
+{% endhighlight %}

-*YOURDOMAIN* must be replaced by the domain where the forum is hosted.
+`YOURDOMAIN` in the above code must be replaced by the domain where the forum is hosted.